eksctl-io/eksctl/CONTRIBUTING.md

 This is a rough outline of how to prepare a contribution:

 - Find an [issue](https://github.com/weaveworks/eksctl/issues) to work on.
-If you are a new contributer take a look at issues marked with [good first issue](https://github.com/weaveworks/eksctl/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+If you are a new contributor take a look at issues marked with [good first issue](https://github.com/weaveworks/eksctl/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 - Create a topic branch from where you want to base your work (usually branched from master).
 - Make commits of logical units.